Apple, MLS announce 10-year streaming partnership – KION546

 Some MLS and Leagues Cup matches will be available at no additional cost to Apple TV+ subscribers, with a limited number of matches also available for free.

-Currently, most MLS games are streamed on ESPN+, but there are blackout restrictions due to some local rights agreements.
-The league’s deals with Fox Sports and ESPN expire at the end of the year, but Garber is hoping the league can reach a deal with a broadcast partner.
+Currently, most MLS out-of-market games are streamed on ESPN+, but there are blackout restrictions due to some local rights agreements.
+The league’s deals with Fox Sports and ESPN expire at the end of the year.
+ESPN has carried games since the league began in 1996 and Fox since 2014.
+Garber is hoping the league can reach a deal with a broadcast partner.

 Even with the Apple deal, MLS does have the opportunity to simulcast some games nationally.